Power Queen

 | App control | Optional (VictronConnect) | Optional (VictronConnect) | Yes (EcoFlow app) | Yes (Jackery app) |

-The pre-built power stations win on portability and polish.
-But on usable kWh per pound spent, DIY runs circles around them.
-Budget DIY (~£850) delivers 2.5× the storage of the equivalent-budget DELTA 3 Plus, and Premium DIY at ~£1,500 offers nearly 3× the capacity of any same-price pre-built.
+The pre-built power stations win on portability, UPS and polish.
+On usable kWh per pound, DIY pulls ahead as you scale: a budget DIY build (~£1,050) gives about 2.5× the storage of the equivalent-budget DELTA 3 Plus, and premium DIY at ~£1,500 offers nearly 3× the capacity of any same-price pre-built.
 Need more later?
-Drop in a second battery for ~£200 — try doing that with a sealed box.
+Add another battery — try doing that with a sealed box.
+At the bare 2 kWh tier, though, a discounted Jackery is comparable on price.

 This is the heart of the system, and the one place you absolutely shouldn’t skimp.
 For me, it had to be LiFePO4 (LFP), no ifs or buts.